riasingh12/riasingh12/README.md

 # Hola niños
 {internal screaming}

 Hi!
-I am Ria, a clumsy idiot who's trying really hard.
+I am Ria, a clumsy idiot who's trying/crying her best.
 - Currently I'm procrastinating doing homework by working on an anxiety reducing smp, and some bots for fun.
 -  Also learning about everything except what is taught in classroom.
 -  I’m looking for help with the sorcery of debugging.